Seteco/Somorrostro/netdata-virtual-memory-size.md

 However, even if we instructed the memory allocator to use just one arena, it seems it allocates an arena per thread.

-netdata also supports `jemalloc` and `tcmalloc`, however both of which behave exactly the same to the glibc memory allocator in this aspect.
+netdata also supports `jemalloc` and `tcmalloc`, however both behave exactly the same to the glibc memory allocator in this aspect.

 ### Is this a problem?